brendanhasz/assoc-neural-oscs/1-Single_Oscillator/README.txt

 	The output is two vertical vectors of rates (sampled @ 10,000 Hz), saved in the file "single_PING_group.dat" in this directory.
 	The first column is the Excitatory group average rate over time, and the second column is the Inhibitory group rate.
-For plotting tools, see the /graphing folder.
+To plot the data, use your own plotting software, or if you have python, numpy, and matlibplot, you can run plotter.sh to plot the data:

+	$	./plotter.sh

+	To compile, run, and plot, simply run

+	$	./run.sh

 COPYRIGHT

-	Copyright 2012
-	Brendan Hasz
+	Copyright (C) 2012 Brendan Hasz
 	bhasz@brandeis.edu
 	www.cs.brandeis.edu/~bhasz/main.php
 	Brandeis University, Waltham, MA, USA

-	This work is licensed under a Creative Commons NonCommercial 3.0 Unported License.
-You can use it and modify it any way you like as long as you aren't making money off it - if you are, I want some too!